 On the other end of the scale, we’ve got the dog breeds which are likely to cost you the most:

-Finally, we have the Hungarian Vizsla, these red-haired dogs are known for being extremely active, so their monthly feed intake is in the higher cost bracket.
+In at number three is the Hungarian Vizsla.
+These red-haired dogs are known for being extremely active, so their monthly feed intake is in the higher cost bracket.
 At the same time, the cost to purchase is also relatively high compared with the other dog breeds on our list.

 Cheapest versus most expensive dog breeds to buy